globelabs/api/Nodejs/docs/payment.md

 ## How to Include

-First thing before you do any calls for Globe API using ruby wrapper class is to include the base class called GlobeApi.
+First thing before you do any calls for Globe API using Node.JS wrapper class is to include main class called globelabs.

-##### Figure PROTO.5 - Include Base Class
+##### Figure PROTO.5 - Include Main Class

-**Note:** To include these you have to point the location of the file and require it in your app.
-In my case, I am using the test script inside the test folder and it will look like this.
+**Note:** To include these you have to place the Globe API Node.JS inside the node_modules and name it to globelabs.

-    require './../src/GlobeApi.rb'
+    myapp
+    - node_module
+      - globelabs
+        - [nodejs files]
+      - [other libraries you will use]
+    - [your application files]

+Now, you can include the GlobeAPI Node.JS.

+    var globe = require('globelabs')();

 ## Authentication